Traffic Safety Laws in South Carolina

-While riding in a vehicle, children under the age of six need to be properly restrained by an approved child safety seat.
+While riding in a vehicle, children under 8 years old need to be properly restrained by an approved child safety seat.

 However, additional conditions apply:

 - Children under 2 years old must be in a rear-facing child safety seat in a rear passenger seat of the vehicle unless the child exceeds the manufacturer's weight or height limits.

 - Children 2 years old and over must be in a forward-facing child safety seat in a rear passenger seat until they exceed the manufacturer's weight and height limits.

 - Children at least 4 years old, must be in a belt-positioning booster seat in a rear passenger seat.
 Booster seats are required to use a lap and shoulder strap.